Tuturuuu SDK

 sdk-release-production

-npm publish will fail
+npm publish can fail with ENEEDAUTH, E404, or

-with ENEEDAUTH.
-Update the trusted publisher entry first; do not paper over
+permission text.
+Update the npm package access or trusted publisher entry first;

-the failure by reintroducing a long-lived NPM_TOKEN.
-After confirming a
+do not paper over the failure by reintroducing a long-lived NPM_TOKEN.
+After

-package cannot be published with classic tokens.
+enabled so the package cannot be published with classic tokens.

 Scoped Help